UgljesaJovina/learning-cpp/4. Functions, classes and templates/README.md

 Writing the values of `height` and `weight` now will give us `0` and `0`;

-If we wanted to initialize our `Dog` with some value though, we would need to make a *"normal"* constructor, example:
+If we wanted to initialize our `Dog` with some values though, we would need to make a *"normal"* constructor, example:

 ```cpp
 class Dog {